 Consumer Wearables for Healthy Ageing

-The global trend of population ageing has brought great emphasis on ‘healthy ageing’.
-A growing number of older adults are adopting wearable devices to monitor aspects of their health, such as physical activity level, nutrition and sleep, possibly in anticipation of improved wellbeing.
-Researchers at NARI and in the Health and Biomedical Informatics Centre (HaBIC) at The University of Melbourne are conducting a study to understand how older people are using consumer wearables for health self-management.
+With the current emphasis on ‘healthy ageing’, a growing number of older people are adopting wearable devices to monitor aspects of their health, such as physical activity level, nutrition and sleep.
+Researchers at NARI and in the Health and Biomedical Informatics Centre (HaBIC) at The University of Melbourne are conducting a study to understand how older people use consumer wearables for health self-management.